 We will start dialogues with all the communities we live and interact in, whether personally or professionally.
 We commit to challenging racism across all strata; this will require having sometimes uncomfortable discussions about race and reflecting on our lived experiences.

-We will publish an action plan.
+We will act.
 There has been a loud chorus for real and sustainable advancement of racial equality, and we are in a position to be part of that.
 We must be part of building a network of solidarity.